College of Health Sciences

 Please use this website as your primary gateway to our College of Health Sciences programs.
 Our strengths, professional intent, combined excellence and positive energy will create a strategic vision that ensures a successful future.

-The ASPIRE capital campaign committed $20 million in funding, including a new 30,000 square foot College of Health Sciences building, with dedicated classrooms, faculty and staff offices, meeting rooms, a multidisciplinary, and the state-of-the-art Simulation Training and Applied Research Center.
+The ASPIRE capital campaign committed $20 million in funding, including a new 30,000 square foot College of Health Sciences building, with dedicated classrooms, faculty and staff offices, meeting rooms and a multidisciplinary state-of-the-art Simulation Training and Applied Research Center.

 Support the College of Health Sciences

 Growth of our College of Health Sciences relies on giving.
 We are fortunate to have the continued support of our community and JU donors.
-Please consider supporting our College of Health Sciences as we strive for excellence in teaching, research and service.
+Please consider supporting our College of Health Sciences as we strive for excellence in teaching, research and service to ensure the success of the students as they enter the healthcare industry.

 Please click here for opportunities to support the College of Health Sciences.